HongmingTang060313/FRDEEP_v2.0/README.md

 There are 460 training images, and 198 test images.
 It is inspired by [CIFAR-10 Dataset](http://www.cs.toronto.edu/~kriz/cifar.html) and [HTRU1 Dataset](https://as595.github.io/HTRU1/).

 The dataset is divided into 1 training batch and 1 test batch.
 In total, the dataset contains 268 FR I objects and 390 FR II objects.
-Notably, In [(1)](#paper) we mentioned there ar 659 primary samples, while we lately found that sample 4C 20.29a and 4C 20.29b are two FR II objects wit the same image centre.
+Notably, In [(1)](#paper) we mentioned there ar 659 primary samples, while we lately found that sample 4C 20.29a and 4C 20.29b are two FR I objects with the same recorded image central location.
 We therefore only retain one of the two sample image in this version, which gives 658 samples in total.

 This is an *imbalanced dataset*